Close Alert Banner

 Non-Resident Fee

 All programs offered by the CDRC are subsidized by municipal taxes from our funding municipalities, which include: The Town of Shelburne, The Town of Mono, the Township of Amaranth and the Township of Melanchthon.
-To keep the cost low for residents who contribute to the CDRC, through their municipal taxes, a user fee of $12.00 per participant is added to the registration costs for non-residents.
+To keep the cost low for residents who contribute to the CDRC, through their municipal taxes, non residents are subject to an additional 6% fee per program, membership, or facility rental as applicable.
 A non-resident is defined as anyone who does not pay property taxes directly to the funding municipalities.
 The CDRC reserves the right to request proof of residency.

 General Pool Information